kul2112311/ADAproject/README.md

-# ADAproject
-Project Title:
-Tracking Paths in Polynomial Time – Implementation of Graph Algorithms
+# Tracking Paths in Polynomial Time – Implementation of Graph Algorithms

-Overview
+# Overview
 This project implements algorithms from the paper "Tracking Paths in Polynomial Time", which explores solutions to the Tracking Paths Problem—determining a minimal set of vertices (or edges) that uniquely track all s → t paths in a given graph.
 The problem is NP-hard in general, but the paper presents polynomial-time algorithms for chordal graphs, tournament graphs, and bounded-degree graphs.

 # Project Structure
-tests - to verify cases
+- tests - to verify cases
-implementation - python file with code project proposal
+- implementation - python file with code
+- project proposal

 # Setup & Requirements
 Dependencies:

-Python 3.x
+- Python 3.x

-NetworkX (for graph operations)
+- NetworkX (for graph operations)

-Matplotlib (for visualization)
+- Matplotlib (for visualization)

 # Tracking Paths in Polynomial Time - Project Documentation